The silver mirror reaction

 Instead of the ammonia and silver nitrate solutions, you can also use Tollens’ reagent – an ammonia solution of silver oxide.
-Add 1 gram of silver nitrate to 10 drops of water (if the liquid will be kept for a long time, keep it in a dark place or in a dark glass bottle).
-Immediately before the experiment, mix the solution (around 3 ml) in the proportion of 1/1 with a 10% sodium hydroxide solution.
-There may be a sediment of silver, which you can dilute by slowly adding ammonia solution.
+Add 1 gram of silver nitrate to 10 drops of water (if the liquid is supposed to be stored for a long time, keep it in a dark place or in a dark glass bottle).
+Before the experiment, mix the solution (around 3 ml) in the proportion of 1/1 with a 10% sodium hydroxide solution.
+There may be a precipitate of silver, which you can dilute by slowly addition of ammonia solution.
 We also recommend you to conduct another spectacular experiment with ammonia solution and to print the «chemical photo».

-The reaction takes place at room temperature.
-For the result to be successful result, the walls of the glass vessel must be perfectly clean and smooth.
-If there are tiny particles of dirt on the walls, the sediment created in the experiment will have the appearance of a crumbly layer of a black or dark grey color.
+The reaction occurs at room temperature.
+For the successful result, the walls of the glass flask must be perfectly clean and smooth.
+If there are tiny particles of dirt on the walls, the obtained precipitate will appear as a crumbly layer of a black or dark grey color.

 To clean the flask, use different types of alkaline solutions.
-First, use a caustic soda solution, and then rinse the flask with simple distilled water.
-Rinse the flask of the cleaning fluid many times.
+First, use a caustic soda solution, and then rinse the flask with distilled water.
+Rinse the flask with the cleanser many times.

-This is because the colloidal particles of silver formed at the end of the experiment must firmly lock with the surface of the glass, and its surface should not have any fat or mechanical particles on it.
-The distilled water does not contain salts and is ideal for the final rinsing of the flask.
-You can make it at home, but it is easier to buy it in ready form.
+The colloidal particles of silver formed at the end of the experiment must firmly interlock with the glass surface, and it should not have any fat or mechanical particles on it.
+The distilled water does not contain salts and is ideal for the final flask rinsing.
+You can make it at home, but it is easier to buy it.

 Ag₂O + 4 NH₃·Н₂О ⇄ 2[Ag(NН₃)₂]ОН + 3Н₂О

-where [Ag(NН₃)₂]ОН is silver diamine hydroxide, obtained in the dissolution of the metal oxide in an ammonia solution.
+where [Ag(NН₃)₂]ОН is silver diamine hydroxide, obtained by the dissolution of the metal oxide in an ammonia solution.

-NB Observe the requirements for the ammonia concentration, the reaction works at low concentrations!
+NB Observe the requirements for the ammonia concentration, the reaction is possible at low concentrations!

-You can examine the final stage of the reaction in the following formula:
+You can examine the final stage of the reaction in the following equation:

-It is better to carry out the second stage of the reaction by carefully heating the flask on a burner, then the process should go ahead without any problems
+It is better to carry out the second stage of the reaction by carefully heating the flask on a burner, then the process should proceed without any problems.

-This interesting chemical reaction not only let us examine certain states of a substance, but can also give make an accurate definition of aldehydes.
-This reaction solves the question: is there an aldehyde group in the solution or not?
+This interesting chemical reaction not only allows us to examine certain states of a substance, but can also give an exact definition of aldehydes.
+This reaction answers the question: is there an aldehyde group in the solution or not?

-For example, in this process we can find out what component the solution contains: glucose or fructose.
-Glucose gives a positive result, a “silver mirror” is formed, while fructose contains a ketone group and cannot form a silver sediment.
-To make an analysis, you must add a 10% glucose solution instead of a formaldehyde solution.
-Let’s use a formula to see why and how the dissolved silver turns into a solid sediment:
+For example, due to this process, we can find out what component the solution contains: glucose or fructose.
+Glucose gives a positive result, a “silver mirror” is formed, while fructose contains a ketone group and cannot form a silver precipitate.
+To make an analysis, you should add a 10% glucose solution instead of a formaldehyde one.
+Let’s have a look at the equation to see why and how the dissolved silver turns into a solid precipitate:

 2[Ag(NH₃)₂]OH + 3H₂O + C₆H₁₂O₆ (glucose) = 2Ag↓+ 4NH₃∙H₂O + C₆H₁₂O₇ (gluconic acid forms).